 Let's break it down: Let's say you manage a team of five.
 That team each spends one hour a week updating spreadsheets.
 That's a total of five hours a week, and 20 hours a month.
 Let's say the average full-time employee costs about $50 an hour.
 With that said, your spreadsheet is costing you approximately $1,000 a month to maintain.
 Ouch.

 Solution: A work management tool can help you automate the admin work required for spreadsheets, allowing you to focus on more important work.
-Tools like Wrike take care of the tedious, repetitive tasks that need to be done, such as building templates and auto-assigning work, and free you and your team up for the creative work they were hired to do.
+Tools like Wrike take care of the tedious, repetitive tasks that need to be done, such as building an employee utilization Excel template and auto-assigning work, and free you and your team up for the creative work they were hired to do.